TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 }
 ```

-Now we can finally have 1-line solution to inject any service anywhere:
+Now we can finally have a 1-line solution to inject any service anywhere:

 ```php
 final class HomepageController